-- (i) with respect to Milos Popovic, as described within note 13 of the Financial Statements; and - (ii) with respect to LBB Applied Technology, LLC ("LBB"), which is an affiliate of one of our largest Shareholders, Life Beyond Barriers, LLC, with whom the Corporation, in the normal course of business, entered into a license agreement in late 2021, pursuant to which the Corporation agreed to grant each customer who placed a sales order with LBB a limited license to use the MyndMoveTM devices, and in respect of which, the Corporation has not yet begun to realize revenues.
+- (i) with respect to Milos Popovic, as described within note 13 of the Financial Statements; and - (ii) with respect to LBB Applied Technology, LLC ("LBB"), which is an affiliate of one of our largest Shareholders, Life Beyond Barriers, LLC, with whom the Corporation, in the normal course of business, entered into a license agreement in late 2021, pursuant to which the Corporation agreed to grant each customer who placed a sales order with LBB a limited license to use the MyndMoveTM devices.
+In FY 2022, the Corporation recognized treatment revenues and device revenues from device sales from LBB, as described within note 13 of the Financial Statements.